Public AdjusterS

 If your claim is straightforward and your insurer is cooperating, you might not need one.

-But if you’re underinsured, overwhelmed, or hitting roadblocks, a public adjuster can help you get the most out of your policy.
+But if you’re hitting a real dead end, a public adjuster can help you get the most out of your policy.

 • Just Remember